Type and hit ENTER

 And yet, like in all of life, balance is important.
 Too much freedom and you can end up a bit mad, cast away on your own business island talking to a volleyball like Tom Hanks.

-I’ve seen quite a few people start businesses and end up two years down the track still working at home in a tracksuit with no staff and not much growth, because they were accountable to no-one and spent the first six months fussing over the color of their business cards.
+I’ve seen quite a few people start businesses and end up two years down the track still working at home with all-day bed hair, no staff and not much growth.
+Because they were accountable to no-one and spent the first six months fussing over the exact PMS color of their logo.

 If you don’t have a boss, consider getting someone to mark your homework.